mjochen/CloudAI/Discussion topics/chapter 1-2.md

-# Discussion topics week 1
+# Discussion topics chapter 1 and 2

 ## General statistics:
 1. The chances of somebody dying on their birthday are 13% higher than on any other day.
 Is this possible?
 Explain.